vblazenka/ossu/01-core-programming/02-htc-complex-data/readme.md

 That simplification helps us reason about the code even before we start writing it.
 This is what good engineers are able to do.

+## 8b.
+Local

+Technique for improving the strucutre of code.
+Good programmers take time to improve the structure of their code once it is written.

+We'll learn local expressions which are new kind of expressions that makes it possible to write definitions that are only visible withing the local expression.

+### Learning goals

+- Be able to write well-formed local expressions.
+- Be able to diagram lexical scoping on top of expressions using local.
+- Be able to hand-evaluate local expressions.
+- Be able to use local to encapsulate function definitions.
+- Be able to use local to avoid redundant computation.

+## 9. Abstraction

+## 10a.
+Generative Recursion

+## 10b.
+Search

+## 11. Accumulators

+## 12. Graphs